BRuDesDev/turtle-crossing/README.md

-# turtle-crossing
+# Turtle Crossing 🚗 🐢🚗
 A spin-off of the _classic arcade game_, Frogger.
-Done using Turtle Graphics.
+But instead of a Frog, you're a Turtle! (ironically) Built using Turtle Graphics in Python.

-USE the up/left/right arrow keys (on keyboard) to maneuver your turtle up through traffic.
-If you reach the other side alive, you are transported back to the starting position, and level 2 begins.
-Every round gets faster and faster.
+USE the **_up/left/right arrow keys_** (on keyboard) to maneuver your turtle up through traffic.
+If you reach the other side alive, you are transported back to the starting position and level 2 begins.
+Every new level, the cars speed up.
-See how many levels you can own.
+See how many levels you can own!<br><br>

 __________________________________________________________________________________________________________

 **_★ Must have Python 3.8 or higher to run game_**<br>

 <t>To check if Python 3 is installed **[in linux]**:<br>
 `python3 --version`<br>
 **_👍 If Python 3.8 or higher, move to installing and running game._** If Python is not found or not up to date, you can install
 2 ways:<br>